 - Calling players out when they have been hit and do not leave the court, or conversely, keeping players in the game when they mistakenly think they have been hit.

-- Ensuring players do not cross over the boundaries or step on or over the centerline.
+- Calling out players who step on or cross over the boundaries or step on or over the centerline.

 - Pausing the game to settle on-court altercations and disagreements.